-In category 2, investments of 580 billion EUR in heat systems and recovery, 1.1 trillion EUR in building automation systems and 290 billion EUR in recycling among others are necessary to implement already existing energy efficient technologies.
+In category 2, investments of 580 billion EUR in heat systems and recovery, 1.1 trillion EUR in building automation systems, and 290 billion EUR in recycling among others are necessary to implement already existing energy efficient technologies.

 Furthermore, investments of 2.1 trillion EUR are expected in the field of alternative fuels e.g. synfuels and hydrogen or other P2X technologies (category 4).
-The construction of electrolysis plants alone is going to demand about 410 billion EUR of invest.
+The construction of electrolysis plants alone is going to demand about 410 billion EUR of investment.

 So far, we've talked about investment from a global perspective.
 A study by BCG took a closer look at the potential abatement cost and showed that many measures can be taken that do not only reduce GHG, but simultaneously lower costs.
 These opportunities are mainly driven by on-site solar plants, renewable energy purchase agreements, and an overall increase in efficiency e.g. of heat systems.